 If you like your food with a twist, visit Twisted Cuisine.
 The casual dining restaurant changes menus seasonally.
 A steady favorite is the “Parmesan Crusted Ribeye”.
 Another favorite is the chicken salad sandwich - on a Belgian Waffle! tg's touts having Kenosha's best hot beef sandwich.
 Perhaps the Kennedys and sports legends Ray Nitschke and Bobby Hull had one while dining at tg’s over the years.

-Original Lake Michigan views can be enjoyed at Boat House Pub & Eatery, Harborside Common Grounds, HobNob Restaurant & Cocktail Lounge, and The Breakwater Bar & Grill.
-You can pull your boat up to the dock at The Breakwater.
-Both that restaurant and Boat House will cook your fresh catch for you.
+Original Lake Michigan views can be enjoyed at Boat House Pub & Eatery, Harborside Common Grounds, and HobNob Restaurant & Cocktail Lounge.
+Boat House will cook your fresh catch for you.
 The original supper club atmosphere can be soaked up at HobNob Restaurant & Cocktail Lounge.

 Build your own burger (options include delicious Kobe and Grass Fed Beef Burgers) at Capt.
 Mike's Beer & Burger Bar.
 Enjoy the 1950's again at Big Star Drive-In (open March 1 through August 31) - known for its car hops, famous double cheeseburger, and ice cold root beer served in frosted mugs.